 The pier at Iseltwald boat station is actually famous!
 Apparently, it is very famous!

 It was a filming location for the Korean movie “Crash Landing on You.”
 When I visited for the first time (in 2016 or 2017) and took that picture, it was not even famous.
 The movie was filmed just in 2019, and the pier has become quite popular since then.

 Talking about boat tours: Iseltwald is a perfect starting (or end) point for a boat cruise.
-Boat cruises start in Interlaken and end in Brienz (which makes it a 3-hour long boat cruise).
+Boat cruises start in Interlaken and end in Brienz – this takes about 1,5 hours.
 One of the stops is Iseltwald.

-I am not into watersports, but I could not help to notice all the different water sport activities offered in Iseltwald.
-At the hostel, you can book water sport activities.
+I could not help to notice all the different water sports activities offered in Iseltwald.
+At the hostel, you can book water sports activities.
 If you are into SUP, kayaking, or other watersports, this is the place to be.

 GIESSBACH WATERFALLS HIKE

 Giessbach Waterfalls is one of the most unique waterfalls in Switzerland.
 The good news is that you can get from Giessbach Waterfalls to Iseltwald on foot.

 I walked from Giessbach Waterfalls to Iseltwald, but of course, you can also do it the other way around: The hike/walk is along the shores of Lake Brienz and pretty easy.

 It is a 6kilomter long hike, and there will be some uphill hiking (or downhill if you start from the Giessbach Waterfalls), but overall it is one of the most leisurely scenic hikes you can take in Switzerland.

 The Giessbach Waterfalls have a total length of around 500 meters over 14 stages.